ministryofjustice/cloud-platform-infrastructure/Create-Cluster.md

 1. Use your Github credentials to log into https://manage.auth0.com.
 Switch the tenant to `moj-cloud-platforms-dev`.

 1. Under `Applications`, create a new single ["Regular Web App"](https://auth0.com/docs/applications/webapps).
-Name the application `your-cluster-name-kuberos`.
+Name the application `<your-cluster-name>-kuberos`.

 1. Under `Settings`, take note of the app's "Client ID & Secret" and add https://login.apps.your-cluster-name.k8s.integration.dsd.io/ui to the `Allowed Callback URLs`.

 1. On Github, create an **org-owned** [Github Oauth app](https://auth0.com/docs/connections/social/github).
 Set the callback URL pointing to https://tenant-name.eu.auth0.com/login/callback and the Homepage URL to https://login.apps.your-cluster-name.k8s.integration.dsd.io.
-Take note of the "Client ID & Secret".
+Take note of the Github "Client ID & Secret".
 This will be used in the next step.

-1. On Auth0, create a "Social Connection" of type Github, using the Github oauth credentials and put permissions read:org and read:user privs.
+1. On Auth0, create a "Social Connection" of type Github, using the Github oauth credentials created in the previous step and put permissions read:org and read:user privs.

 ![social-connection](auth0/social_connection.png)